SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 - Beta projects and rollout of OnPrem operation.
 - Provision of client management for OnPrem environments. <!-- &172 -->

+### Migration from verinice to verinice.veo.

+Migration of data from verinice to verinice.veo.

+### General functions

+- Documentation of the implementation of requirements will be expanded.
+- The configuration of domain-specific content will be optimized.
+- Improved support for domain updates.

+## Q1 2026

 ### Additional domains

 Additional domains will be made available successively:

+- International versions of various domains
 - Business Continuity Management domain (BSI Standard 200-4 and ISO 22301)
 - TISAX / VDA ISA domain
-- International versions of various domains

-### Migration from verinice to verinice.veo.

-Provision of migration of data from verinice to verinice.veo.

 ### Authorization management

-Extension of the rights and roles concept, initially:

-- Extend authorizations to units. <!-- &177 -->
-- Extend authorizations to scopes (e.g., information networks). <!-- &178 -->
+Extension of the rights and roles concept to scopes (e.g., information networks). <!-- &178 -->

+### Graphical representation of links

+Visualization of the relationships between objects in a graph.

+### ISO catalog with control texts

+Provision of the risk catalog for the ISO 27001 domain with the license-encrypted control texts.

 ### General functions

-- The configuration of domain-specific content is optimized.
-- Provision of the risk catalog for the ISO 27001 domain with the license-encrypted control texts.

-### Internationalization

-- Internationalization of all report templates in German and English.

-## 2026

-The roadmap for the coming year is currently being finalized and specified.
+- Extension of the search function.